Travel Insurance for Tunisia: What You Need to Know

 Cost Expectations

 Policy costs vary depending on trip length, age, destination, and coverage level.
-For a standard one-week trip to Tunisia for a healthy adult, basic policies typically start from under Β£20.
-Adding adventure sports cover or increasing the medical limit will push the price up, but the difference is usually modest compared to the cost of an uncovered medical bill.
+For a standard one-week trip to Tunisia for a healthy adult, basic policies typically start from under £20 as of 2026.
+Two-week policies generally run £25–45.
+Adding adventure sports cover — essential for quad biking or camel trekking — typically adds £5–15 to the base premium.
+Increasing the medical limit above £1 million also pushes the price up slightly, but the difference is modest compared to the cost of a single uncovered medical bill.

 What to Check When Comparing Policies